Consolidated Edison (NYSE:ED) Price Target Raised to $74.00

-Consolidated Edison (NYSE:ED) had its target price increased by Credit Suisse Group from $65.00 to $74.00 in a research report report published on Thursday morning, Price Targets.com reports.
+Consolidated Edison (NYSE:ED) had its price objective hoisted by Credit Suisse Group from $65.00 to $74.00 in a research report released on Wednesday morning, Benzinga reports.
 The firm currently has an underperform rating on the utilities provider’s stock.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, June 15th.
-Shareholders of record on Wednesday, May 19th will be issued a dividend of $0.775 per share.
-The ex-dividend date of this dividend is Tuesday, May 18th.
-This represents a $3.10 dividend on an annualized basis and a dividend yield of 4.00%.
-Consolidated Edison’s payout ratio is currently 70.94%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, June 15th.
+Stockholders of record on Wednesday, May 19th will be issued a $0.775 dividend.
+The ex-dividend date is Tuesday, May 18th.
+This represents a $3.10 annualized dividend and a dividend yield of 3.97%.
+Consolidated Edison’s dividend payout ratio is currently 70.94%.

-Institutional investors have recently made changes to their positions in the business.
-West Financial Advisors LLC acquired a new position in shares of Consolidated Edison during the fourth quarter valued at approximately $29,000.
-Crescent Capital Consulting LLC acquired a new position in shares of Consolidated Edison during the fourth quarter valued at approximately $30,000.
-Financial Avengers Inc. purchased a new stake in shares of Consolidated Edison in the fourth quarter valued at approximately $30,000.
-Retirement Group LLC purchased a new stake in shares of Consolidated Edison in the fourth quarter valued at approximately $32,000.
-Finally, SRS Capital Advisors Inc. purchased a new stake in shares of Consolidated Edison in the fourth quarter valued at approximately $32,000.
+Several institutional investors and hedge funds have recently bought and sold shares of the company.
+BlackRock Inc. increased its stake in Consolidated Edison by 10.7% in the 4th quarter.
+BlackRock Inc. now owns 37,296,050 shares of the utilities provider’s stock valued at $2,695,385,000 after purchasing an additional 3,614,960 shares in the last quarter.
+UBS Asset Management Americas Inc. increased its stake in Consolidated Edison by 1.6% in the 4th quarter.
+UBS Asset Management Americas Inc. now owns 3,014,652 shares of the utilities provider’s stock valued at $217,869,000 after purchasing an additional 47,664 shares in the last quarter.
+Norges Bank purchased a new position in Consolidated Edison in the 4th quarter valued at approximately $215,203,000.
+Bank of New York Mellon Corp increased its stake in Consolidated Edison by 0.8% in the 4th quarter.
+Bank of New York Mellon Corp now owns 2,672,577 shares of the utilities provider’s stock valued at $193,148,000 after purchasing an additional 21,916 shares in the last quarter.
+Finally, Swiss National Bank increased its stake in Consolidated Edison by 0.7% in the 1st quarter.
+Swiss National Bank now owns 2,540,308 shares of the utilities provider’s stock valued at $190,015,000 after purchasing an additional 18,400 shares in the last quarter.
 62.44% of the stock is owned by institutional investors and hedge funds.

 About Consolidated Edison